-H. The applicant must describe a plan for monitoring and evaluating the progress and success of students with disabilities to ensure the attainment of each student's goals as detailed in their IEP, including promotion of graduation for students in high school.
+H. The applicant must describe a plan for monitoring and evaluating the progress and success of students with disabilities to ensure the attainment of each student's goals as detailed in their IEP or 504 plan, including promotion of graduation for students in high school.